Chiyu7700/CLib_ControlLibrary/README.md

 After copying, your folder structure should look like this:
 `Documents/maya/scripts/CLib/`

-then launch Maya and drag and drop the `clib_shelf_installer.py` file to your maya viewport.
+In Maya and drag and drop the `clib_shelf_installer.py` file to your maya viewport.
 Enjoy
+>  [!Note]
+> If for some reason it doesnt run after this you may have to restart Maya after installing.

 -----